 - Self-correction of plan document failures – there are two changes:

 - Failure to amend the plan when required – periodically, employers must amend their plans to comply with current law.
 If an amendment was missed, now employers can self-correct by retroactively amending the plan no later than the last day of the second plan year following the year in which the amendment should have been adopted.
+Note – this was updated in Revenue Procedure 2021-30 to the third plan year following the year in which the amendment should have been adopted.
+Refer to our blog which discusses the changes made in Revenue Procedure 2021-30.

 - Operational failures where amendment is required – in situations where the operation of the plan does not follow the terms of the plan document, the IRS has expanded the ability to make retroactive amendments to conform the document to the operation of the plan.
 The plan document must have an IRS favorable determination letter or the document must be an IRS pre-approved document.
 Generally, the correction amendment must increase benefits to all eligible employees in the plan, must not be discriminatory and must follow other requirements set forth in the law and the EPCRS Revenue Procedure.
 If these requirements are not met, a corrective retroactive amendment should be submitted to the IRS via VCP in order to resolve the failure.
 There are timing rules for when the amendments need to be signed based on the nature of the failure, whether it is a significant or insignificant failure.